dy/sprae/readme.md

 ### Evaluator

-Default evaluator is _new Function_ – fast and compact, but violates "unsafe-eval" CSP.
+Default _new Function_ evaluator is fast and compact, but violates "unsafe-eval" CSP.<br/>
 To make eval stricter & safer, any alternative can be used.
 Eg. [_justin_](https://github.com/dy/subscript#justin), a minimal JS subset: